cwinpy/cwinpy/docs/knope/knope.rst

 #. using the processed data to estimate the posterior probability
    distributions of the unknown gravitational-wave signal parameter via Bayesian inference.

-These stages can be run seperately via command line executables, or via their Python APIs, but can be run together using the interface documented here.
+These stages can be run separately via command line executables, or via their Python APIs, but can be run together using the interface documented here.
 Comprehensive documentation for the :ref:`heterodyne<Heterodyning data>` and :ref:`parameter estimation<Known pulsar parameter estimation>` is provided elsewhere on this site and will be required for running the full pipeline.